Constructor University: Alumni Association

 The Jacobs University Alumni Association was founded in 2004.
-It comprises a around 2000 members; the percentage of new graduates that join the association is approximately 70%.
-In 2008 a limited company was founded as Jacobs University Bremen Alumni & Friends GmbH, laying the legal foundations to give the alumni a say in the university's development.
-The limited company, which is 99-percent owned by the Alumni Association, with one percent owned by the university, is one of three shareholders in Constructor University and owns a sixth of the shares in the school.
-The president of the Alumni Association is also a member of the Board of Governors, thus taking a very active role in shaping the future of the institution.
+It has around 2000 members; the percentage of new graduates that join the association is approximately 70%.
+In 2008, a limited company was founded as Jacobs University Bremen Alumni & Friends GmbH, laying the legal foundations to give the alumni a say in the university's development.
+The limited company, which is 99-percent owned by the Alumni Association, with one percent owned by the university, is one of the three shareholders in Constructor University and owns a sixth of the shares in the school.
+The president of the Alumni Association is also a member of the board of governors, thus taking a very active role in shaping the future of the institution.

 Categorization of the study model

 Constructor University has combined features of typical US and German higher education institutions.

 US universities can be public or private and typically offer 4-year undergraduate programs.
-They charge high annual tuition fees and provide accommodation for students to live on campus. in contrast, most German universities are public and offer 3-year undergraduate programs in accordance with the Bologna Process.
+They charge high annual tuition fees and provide accommodation for students to live on campus.
+In contrast, most German universities are public and offer 3-year undergraduate programs in accordance with the Bologna Process.
 The majority of German universities does not charge tuition fees, but only collect a small service fee.
 Dormitories and meals are managed by Studentenwerk, a municipal student service organization independent of universities.
-Jacobs as a private university, offers 3-year undergraduate programs with less expensive tuition fees and provides accommodation on the residential campus for its student.
+Constructor, as a private university, offers 3-year undergraduate programs with less expensive tuition fees and provides accommodation on the residential campus for its student.